elmonolit/vapeshop/README.md

-Trainig with django content types and creating eshop
+Training with django content types and creating eshop